sourcegraph/handbook/content/departments/product-engineering/product/design/workshops/async-design.md

 If you want to avoid sync meetings and want to have a design workshop activity that can involve a large group of people you can consider an async design workshop.

-The activities you do on a given day are flexible, so you can do problem validation, solution validation, brainstorming, and more; the important part is making it a multi-day activity with offsetting days for content creation and evaluation/voting.
+The activities you do on a given day are flexible with this approach, so you can do problem validation, solution validation, brainstorming, and more; the important part is making it a multi-day activity with offsetting days for content creation and evaluation/voting.

 Benefits: